succusana/Riru-js/README.md

 Riru is developed, hosted and designed on Linux hosts exclusively.
 If everything breaks on Windows, use WSL or just give Linux a try already.

-All of Riru's output goes to stdin by default.
-If you wish to make log files, pipe the output of `node index.js` to a file.
+All of Riru's output goes to stdout by default.
+If you wish to make log files, redirect the output of `node index.js` to a file.

 ~~Riru is a good girl, no making her do bad things.~~